JulianChia/ADP/README.md

 # adp.py
 ![Title](docs/images/ADP_find_table_gallery_modes.png)
-`adp` denotes _"ANY DUPLICATED PICTURES?"_.
-It is a simple-to-use Python module that let's you quickly find and delete duplicated picture files in a desktop/laptop.
+`adp` (_"ANY DUPLICATED PICTURES?"_) is a simple-to-use, mini-sized, Python module that let's you quickly find and delete duplicated picture files in a desktop/laptop.
 All you have to do is to click the <kbd>Folder</kbd> button to select a folder that you want to search, followed by clicking on the <kbd>Find</kbd> button to search it and all its subfolders for duplicated pictures.
-Once completed, you can click on the duplicated pictures you want to delete and finally click on the <kbd>Delete</kbd> button to delete them.
+Once completed, you can click on the duplicated pictures you want to delete and finally click on the <kbd>Delete</kbd> button to delete them. `adp.py` is only 1.2 MB in size, so it is fast to download and install.

 Notes:
 1. _Original_ denotes the earliest version of a duplicate picture and is colour coded in green. _Copies_ denotes its later versions and is colour coded in blue.
 Clicking the <kbd>Originals</kbd> or <kbd>Copies</kbd> buttons toggles their quick selection/deselection.
 2. To manually select/deselect multiple picture files, press the <kbd>Shift</kbd> key in your keyboard followed by clicking the first and last file paths with your mouse pointer.
 You can also select/deselect a single picture file by simply clicking on its filepath or thumbnail-image.
-3. Using `cfe=process` is much faster than `cfe=thread` as it involves using a pool of your CPU logical cores (i.e. process-pool) vs a pool of your CPU threads (i.e. thread-pool) to find pictures and their duplicates.
+3. Using `cfe=process` is much faster than `cfe=thread` as it involves using a pool of your CPU logical cores (i.e. process-pool) vs a pool of CPU threads (i.e. thread-pool) to find pictures and their duplicates.
 That is why `ADP` defaults to using process-pool.
 4. The diagram below illustrates just how much faster ADP can be when using many logical cores vs 1 logical core to find pictures and their duplicates in a NVME storage disk.
-Contrast of faster performance is most obvious when large quantities of large pictures(i.e, high resolution pictures) and their duplicates are processed.
-Consequently, ADP defaults to using all your CPU logical cores.
+The contrast of faster performance is most obvious when large quantities of large pictures(i.e, high resolution pictures) and their duplicates are processed.
+Consequently, ADP defaults to using all available CPU logical cores.

    <p align="center">
      <img src="docs/images/ADP_Performances.png" width=950" alt="Performances">